SwedbankPay/developer.swedbankpay.com/checkout-v3/apple-pay-presentation.md

 Upload the file to the following web path: `https://[DOMAIN-NAME]/.well-known/apple-developer-merchantid-domain-association`

 *   Replace `[DOMAIN-NAME]` with your own domain.
-*   If your website is https://example.com, then the site would be `https://example.com/.well-known/apple-developer-merchantid-domain-association`
+*   If your website is https://www.example.com, then the site would be `https://www.example.com/.well-known/apple-developer-merchantid-domain-association`.
+Remember to use the fully qualified domain name (in this case www.example.com instead of example.com).
 *   If you want to activate Apple Pay on multiple domains, for example `https://ecom.payex.com` and `https://developer.swedbankpay.com`, you need to upload the file to all of the unique domains.

 {: .p .pl-3 .pr-3  }
+If you're presenting Seamless View payments in a custom **plain web view** implementation, you need to make sure that the provided `baseURL` in the call to `loadHTMLString(_:baseURL:)` is set to the same domain as where you host the file.
+If not, it may fail to validate, making it so payments with Apple Pay may not function.

+{: .p .pl-3 .pr-3  }
 For questions about uploading the file and making it available, please contact your domain administrator or provider for further instructions and assistance.
 {% endcapture %}
 {% include accordion-table.html content=uploadDomainFile header_text='2.
 Upload the file to your domain' header_expand_css='font-weight-normal' %}

-{% capture baseurl %}
-{: .p .pl-3 .pr-3  }
-If you're presenting Seamless View payments in a custom **plain web view** implementation, you need to make sure that the provided `baseURL` in the call to `loadHTMLString(_:baseURL:)` is set to the same domain as where you host the file.
-If not, it may fail to validate, making it so payments with Apple Pay may not function.
-{% endcapture %}
-{% include accordion-table.html content=contactUs header_text='Note: BaseUrl' header_expand_css='font-weight-normal' %}

 {% capture verifyDomainFile %}
 {: .p .pl-3 .pr-3  }